DataFire/Integrations/integrations/generated/flat/README.md

 * input `object`
   * score **required** `string`: Unique identifier of the score document.
 This can be a Flat Score unique identifier (i.e. `ScoreDetails.id`) or, if the score is also a Google Drive file, the Drive file unique identifier prefixed with `drive-` (e.g. `drive-0B000000000`).
   * revision **required** `string`: Unique identifier of a score revision.
 You can use `last` to fetch the information related to the last version created.
-  * sharingKey `string`: This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  * sharingKey `string`: This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  * parts `string`: An optional a set of parts to be exported.
+This parameter must be
   * format **required** `string` (values: json, mxl, xml, mp3, wav, midi, thumbnail.png): The format of the file you will retrieve
   * onlyCached `boolean`: Only return files already generated and cached in Flat's production
-  * parts `string`: An optional a set of parts to be exported.
-This parameter must be

 #### Output
 * output `string`